Nothing says 4th Of July like Cracker Jacks and flags. OK, maybe fireworks, parades and picnics. But Cracker Jacks and flags are pretty high up there!

 - In 1908 it was included in the famous "Take Me Out To The Ballgame" song and is now pretty much a part of going to a baseball park.

-- There are NO MORE TOYS inside the freakin’ boxes, they replaced them with a stupid QR code you can scan and it sends you to an online baseball game.
+- There are NO MORE TOYS inside the freakin' boxes, they replaced them with a stupid QR code you can scan and it sends you to an online baseball game or other such nonsense.
 What the h-e-double-toothpicks!!!

 In other scandalous 4th of July news, I took a poll on my facebook page on which of these flag holders was liked more.
 What do you think?

-That’s all I’ve got for you on this lazy Monday morning.
+That's all I've got for you on this lazy 4th of July morning.

 We're going to a parade today (if it doesn't rain) and a picnic (if it doesn't rain) and fireworks (if it doesn't rain).
 Pretty much a typical 4th of July here at the House Of Hawthornes (if it doesn't rain).